Lemuel Haynes: Writings

 During the American Revolution, Haynes began to write extensively, criticizing the slave trade and slavery.
 He continued these activities after the war, and also began to prepare sermons, family prayers and other theological works.
-The Scripture, abolitionism, and republicanism affected his published writings, in which Haynes argued that slavery denied black people their natural rights to "Life, Liberty and the pursuit of happiness".
-Paralleling the recent American experience with oppression to the slave experience, Haynes wrote: "Liberty is equally as precious to a black man, as it is to a white one, and bondage as equally as intolerable to the one as it is to the other".
+The Scripture, abolitionism, and republicanism affected his published writings, in which Haynes argued that slavery denied black people their natural rights to "Life, Liberty and the pursuit of Happiness".